 Again, this option is perfect when you do not want to rebuild the house exactly as is.
 It allows you to adjust your coverage to a more realistic level and hopefully have a more affordable premium.

-If you have an older home in Bellefontaine, Urbana or the surrounding area, and would like to discuss this option for your homeowners insurance, please give us a call at (937) 592-4871.
+If you have an older home in Bellefontaine, Urbana or the surrounding area, and would like to discuss this option for your Ohio homeowners insurance, please call us today!
 You can also submit a quick quote request form and we'll get right back to you.
 We would love to help you!
 Please note: not every insurance company offers this option for you- we're glad we can!